Israel, Turkey row over Zionism deepens rift between ex-allies

 Armenians accuse Ottoman Turks of committing an orchestrated campaign of massacres against Christian Armenians during World War One.

-(Writing by Ori Lewis and Ayla Jean Yackley in Istanbul; additional reporting by Jeff Mason in Washington; Editing by Andrew Heavens and Lisa Shumaker)
+(Writing by Ori Lewis and Ayla Jean Yackley in Istanbul, Editing by Andrew Heavens)